any-docs/css/content/reference/at-rules/@font-face/size-adjust/index.md

 ### Values

 - `<percentage>`
-  - A {{cssxref("&lt;percentage&gt;")}} value with an initial value of 100%.
+  - A `&lt;percentage&gt;` value with an initial value of 100%.

 All metrics associated with this font are scaled by the given percentage.
-This includes glyph advances, baseline tables, and overrides provided by {{cssxref("@font-face")}} descriptors.
+This includes glyph advances, baseline tables, and overrides provided by `@font-face` descriptors.

 ## Formal definition